Trump Aide Says He Won't Release Tax Returns, Claiming Most People Don't Care

 A top aide to President Donald Trump says he won't release his tax returns, insisting that voters aren't concerned about the issue.

-"The White House response is he's not going to release his tax returns," said Trump's senior adviser, Kellyanne Conway, during a contentious interview on NBC's "Meet the Press" today.
+"The White House response is he's not going to release his tax returns," said Trump's senior adviser, Kellyanne Conway, on ABC's "This Week."

 "We litigated this all through the election.
 People didn't care," Conway added.

-During the interview, Conway also repeatedly clashed with host Chuck Todd over estimates of crowd size at Friday's inauguration, saying the difference between media and administration officials amounted to "alternative facts."
+During another interview on NBC's "Meet The Press", Conway also repeatedly clashed with host Chuck Todd over estimates of crowd size at Friday's inauguration, saying the difference between media and administration officials amounted to "alternative facts."

 "You're saying it's a falsehood and Sean Spicer, our press secretary, gave alternative facts to that," she said.